 Four elements of sustainable procurement are environmental responsibility, social equity and inclusivity, economic viability, and ethical and transparent governance.

-Seven pillars of sustainable procurement include:
+The seven pillars of sustainable procurement are as follows:

 • Environmental responsibility